compromisedusername/ABC-project/README.md

 # ABC Project

-This project is a part of the ABC Corporation and involves a service for fetching and displaying exchange rates.
-The service is configured to use an external API for real-time exchange rate data.
+This project is a part of the ABC Corporation.

 ## Table of Contents